biell/alti-server/README.md

     be kept between server restarts for this map.
 If this map is removed from the server, the setting will be lost.
 This command can only be used to update the current map in-use.
 The numeric arguments correspond to the argument for the `/testGravityMode`.
+Values are:
+    `0` - default gravity,
+    `1` - disable gravity for planes/weapons/powerups,
+    `2` - disable ball gravity only, or
+    `3` - disable all gravity.

   * **/set weapons [0|1|2|3]**<br>
     Set the weapons mode for this map.
 This will ensure each time this